We gave this article on the best exercise bikes under one grand a revisit, and got to work reshuffling our chart to bring it up to date.

-The Schwinn Airdyne Pro emerged as our top pick after we considered all of the options on the market.
+The Schwinn Airdyne AD7 emerged as our top pick after we considered all of the options on the market.
 Having said that, this is just our opinion and you may prefer a different brand, style or feature set.

 Ultimately, the exercise bike market is one of the most diverse in any fitness category.
 If you’re looking to purchase a bike for your home, make sure to evaluate all of the options on our list and think about how each one might work for you.

 Then go off and browse the market yourself – you may find something that works better for you and your fitness goals.
 Whatever you end up with, best of luck in finding a bike to help you achieve your fitness goals.